gestom/Hypertime-RAL-19-0307/README.md

+## This is branch under the developement

+rewriting the code to be compatible with Ubuntu 18.04

+git clone -b ubuntu18 --single-branch https://github.com/gestom/Hypertime-RAL-19-0307

 ## Experiments of RAL-19-307

 This repo contains code and dataset for the first experiment described in our submission to RAL-19-0307.
 This repository allows to re-run the experiments described in the Section 4A.
 The access to the additional experiments and data will be released after the reviews will be concluded or on request.